keanenwold/keanenwold/README.md

 ### Hi there 👋 I am a GitHub employee working with the Git Fundamentals team.
-We work with the Git community to improve the Got product.
+We work with the Git community to improve the Git product.

 <!--
 **keanenwold/keanenwold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.